gcr-solutions/recommender-system-solution/docs/experience/3_data/_index.en.md

 ![Admin-Icon](/images/admin-icon.png)

-Then you will see the administrator ui (TODO，准备500用户，点击次数5次以下).
+Then you will see the administrator ui.

 ![Admin-UI](/images/admin-ui.png)

 The statistics is carried automatically every 15 minutes.
 You can see that we have prepared over 2000 news for you.
-We have prepared 500 fake users for you.
+We have prepared 1000 fake users for you.
 The more you click , you will more likely become the active user.
 The whole click number, hot topics and hot news are also displayed.

 There are many metrics for a recommender system.
 In this solution, we show the click rate and coverage rate.